PrestaShopCorp/github-action-php-lint/README.md

       folder-to-exclude: "! -path \"./vendor/*\" ! -path \"./customer/folder/excluded/*\""
 ```

-The action ignore the folder `vendor` at root of project by default.
+The action ignores the folder `vendor` at root of project by default.

 In this example, your workflow will run the PHP syntax check with PHP 5.6, 7.2 & 7.3.